-Immortal Immaturity: Word Of God has stated that he was actually relatively humble compared to many of his people before banishing them from Avalon.
+Immortal Immaturity: Word of God has stated that he was actually relatively humble compared to many of his people before banishing them from Avalon.
 Of course, by the time of the series, many of them learned greater humility.
 Believing that he had no lessons to learn, Oberon had remained largely the same.

 One of the Children of Oberon described in Shakespeare's "A Midsummer's Night's Dream," a prankster who relishes his independence.

 Becoming the Mask: He loved being Owen so much he risked defying Oberon just so he could hang out with Xanatos and Fox for a few more centuries, or at least long enough for his employers to live out their lives.
-Later it gets Deconstructed when Oberon forces him to be Owen forever.
+Later, it gets deconstructed when Oberon forces him to be Owen forever.

 Mind Screw: His Bad Future plot during the Avalon arc.
 Also counts as a Batman Gambit to get the Phoenix Gate.
 Goliath figures him out at the crucial moment.
-Leading to a Big "NO!" followed by "I was soooooooo close!"
+Leading to a Big "NO!" followed by "I was sooo close!"